silx-kit/silx/doc/source/Tutorials/hdf5fromschema.rst

 .. note::

-  The file name of the external link is always created relative to the link.
+  The file name of the external link is always converted to a file name relative to the link.
   The data path portion of the URL must always be absolute in the case.

 Virtual Datasets